Carreau/ipython-wiki/A-gallery-of-interesting-IPython-Notebooks.md

 ## Entire books or other large collections of notebooks on a topic

-* [An introduction to Compressed Sensing](http://nbviewer.ipython.org/urls/github.com/unpingco/Python-for-Signal-Processing/raw/master/Compressive_Sampling.ipynb), part of [Python for Signal Processing](https://github.com/unpingco/Python-for-Signal-Processing): an entire book on the subject by Jose Unpingco, available also as a [blog](http://python-for-signal-processing.blogspot.com).
+* [An introduction to Compressed Sensing](http://nbviewer.ipython.org/urls/github.com/unpingco/Python-for-Signal-Processing/raw/master/Compressive_Sampling.ipynb), part of [Python for Signal Processing](https://github.com/unpingco/Python-for-Signal-Processing): an entire book (and [blog](http://python-for-signal-processing.blogspot.com)) on the subject by Jose Unpingco.

 * A [beautiful matplotlib tutorial](http://nbviewer.ipython.org/urls/raw.github.com/jrjohansson/scientific-python-lectures/master/Lecture-4-Matplotlib.ipynb), that includes animations and 3d plots.
 This is part of a complete set of [Lectures on scientific computing with Python](https://github.com/jrjohansson/scientific-python-lectures).
 By J.R.
 Johansson.